joshproehl/miscdotfiles/README.md

 * dmenu (app launch script/yegonesh needs)

 From AUR
-* rbenv  (This caused errors because of the .rbenv directory linked from the bootstrap)
+* xmonad specific
   * trayer-srg
+  * caffeine-ng-git (Switched to -git because regular version eats all your ram.)
 * compton
 * copyq
 * dropbox
 * yegonesh
-* python2-deepin-ui (Still using this?)
-* caffeine-ng-git (Switched to -git because regular version eats all your ram.)
 * ttf-iosevka ttf-envy-code-r
 * alacritty-git (Using instead of Terminator in some cases)